qbi11y/update-carbon/README.md

 If you navigate back to your carbon-design-kit folder you should see a lastUpdate.txt file.<br/>
 Open that file and you should see the time which is pretty close to the current time.
 You should also see feedback from the git pull.

+# Manually run the script
+There may be times when you want to check for the Carbon Design Kit update without having to log and log in.
+In those instances simply open your terminal and navigate to the update-carbon folder.<br/>
+**Type:** ./check-for-carbon-update.sh<br/>
+If it is up to date you will see 'Already up to date'.
+If there is an update you will see the process of downloading taking place.